jeffhonghou/used_car_analysis/README.md

 - Remove outliers from 'price' column
 - Remove outliers from 'odometer' column
 ##### Other columns
-Based on domain knowledge, the 'manufacturer', 'model', 'condition','title_status', and 'transmission' will affect the price of used cars significantly.
+- Based on domain knowledge, the 'manufacturer', 'model', 'condition','title_status', and 'transmission' will affect the price of used cars significantly.
 However, since there are too many unique values of 'model', here we only include the 'manufacturer','condition','title_status', and 'transmission' columns.

 ### Modeling
 With your (almost?) final dataset in hand, it is now time to build some models.
 Here, you should build a number of different regression models with the price as the target.
 In building your models, you should explore different parameters and be sure to cross-validate your findings.
+#### I created the following four models from which to choose the best one.
+GridSearchCV are used for both Ridge and Lasso regressions, and RandomizedSearchCV was used for Random Forest.

-##### Linear Regression
+- Linear Regression
-##### Ridge Regression
+- Ridge Regression
-##### Lasso Regression
+- Lasso Regression
-##### Random Forest
+- Random Forest

 ### Evaluation